fbcorrea/hvrlocator/README.md

 ## License

-This project is licensed under the terms of the MIT License.
+This repository is licensed under the terms of the MIT License.
+The files "rf_model.pkl", "ecoli.fa", "mafft.fa" and "query.fa" are released under the Creative Commons CC0 1.0 Universal Public Domain Dedication (CC0 1.0 Universal).